 - Stress – social stressors such as bullying from stable neighbours or herd mates, or box location (for example near the feed room or muck heap, resulting in increased activity past the door) have been shown to increase the risk of ulcers

 - High starch diets – may result in increased volatile fatty acid production in the stomach, which may in turn result in abnormalities with sodium transport leading to cell damage in the stomach.

 - Limited turnout and reduced access to natural antioxidants from grass

 - Intense training and competition schedules and frequent travelling, especially long distance.

-What are signs that my horse would show if they have ulcers?
+What are signs that my horse would show if they have gastric discomfort?

 Horses can show signs of poor appetite which can lead to decreased performance, and condition or muscle loss.
 Loss of weight and appetite can cause them to have lack of energy or stamina and increased periods of laying down.
 They can experience change in attitude due to being uncomfortable – reluctance to move off the leg or suddenly refusing to jump, and may show discomfort around their flanks, resenting girthing and grooming or may even show signs of lameness.

 What can I do to help support the horse’s digestive heath?